 Antonio CilleroAntonio Cillero has a Master’s degree in Chemical Engineer from Queen’s University.
 His main interests are promoting harm reduction and fighting against the stigma associated with drug use.
 He writes about the interrelations between history, religion, culture, and drugs.
 Last year, he was on a team that translated Alexander Shulgin’s PIHKAL and TIHKAL to Spanish and most recently, he has started collaborating with infocannabis.org as their head translator.

-The CSSDP Board of Directors relies on our advisors to help strategically brainstorm, plan, and execute essential functions for the organization as a whole.
+The CSSDP Board of Directors relies on our mentors and advisors to help strategically brainstorm, plan, and execute essential functions for the organization as a whole.
 Our advisors provide insight, help and support to the CSSDP national team, as well as individual chapters across Canada.
 Their invaluable advice and experience is integral to how CSSDP functions on a local, national and international level, and they help the national team make and reach our collective goals.

 Jenna is a doctoral candidate in Sociology and the Collaborative Addiction Studies at the University of Toronto.
 Her dissertation looks at social movements, entrepreneurship and the emergence of new industries, focusing on the transition to the new federal medicinal cannabis program in Canada.
 Over the years, she has developed an increasing interest in advocacy around evidence-based drug policy reform and patient rights.
 She was on the CSSDP board of directors from November 2013, and was the Conference Chair for CSSDP’s 2015 conference in Toronto, Ontario.
 She also sat on the steering committee for the Canadian Drug Policy Coalition as the CSSDP representative, and a volunteer for NORML Canada, both of which provides an exciting opportunity to connect with some of her favourite drug policy reform advocates and researchers!